Understanding Dog Insurance: A Guide for Pet Owners

 Reimbursement Rates and Payout Models

-Most policies reimburse 70%–90% of the vet bill after the deductible.
-Be sure to understand how this reimbursement is calculated and whether payments are made based on actual costs or predetermined benefits.
+Most policies pay 70%–90% of the vet bill after the deductible.
+Make sure you understand how this is calculated and if payments are based on actual costs or fixed benefits.

 Deductibles: Annual vs Per-Condition